LarsBesselmann/LibertyGettingStarted-Lab/README.md

 Export the developed application so that it can be deployed to Liberty by the operations team.

 The generated maven pom by default does not generate a WAR file as it uses a “looseApplication” approach to optimize the inner-loop development experience.
 (For more details, see https://github.com/OpenLiberty/ci.maven).
-To change the default build behavior, you need to adjust the pom.xml file and configure the Liberty maven plugin to generate a WAR by setting the property: **\<looseApplication>false\</looseApplication>**.
+To change the default build behavior, you need to adjust the pom.xml file and configure the Liberty Maven Plugin to generate a WAR by setting the property: **\<looseApplication>false\</looseApplication>**.

 1. Switch back to Visual Studio Code.